Bing Showing Insurance Ads For Link Building Searches?

 My first thought, was how in the world is that happening?
 (After further thought, I’m still wondering how in the world this happens.)
 I tried some other searches, then came back and searched for link building again – I got more insurance ads.

-My partner Zach (who is in a different location) isn’t seeing the ads and It´s very difficult for us to communicate sometimes because the lack of intelligent transportation systems is very significant.
+My partner Zach (who is in a different location) isn’t seeing the ads and It´s very difficult for us to communicate sometimes because the lack of intelligent transportation systems is very significant, we might as well just get an e-scooter to start traveling to each other’s place in order to communicate.
 I tried on another computer in my office and saw the link building ads.
 (Incidentally, on my main computer I don’t see the new social bar even though I’m signed in and connected to Facebook.
 The other computer in my office does show the sidebar.)

 My theories for what might be happening: